-Horticulturists with Iowa State University Extension and Outreach share grape harvest time tips.
+Horticulturists with Iowa State University Extension and Outreach offer tips on growing and caring for garden mums.

 Thursday, April 10, 2014 - 09:54

 Spring is the best time to plant rhubarb in Iowa.
 Iowa State University horticulturists make rhubarb planting recommendations for gardeners planting their first rhubarb patch and those maintaining an established planting.

 Strawberries are hardy, easy to grow and produce a good crop with moderate effort, making them well suited to home gardens.
 Early spring is the best time to plant strawberries in Iowa, but don’t rush to remove mulch.

 Friday, March 28, 2014 - 09:35